How much money should I have in savings?

 - Look for ways to increase your income.
 There are many ways to earn money from a side hustle.
 Consider selling unwanted items online, renting out a spare room or car space, driving for a ride-sharing company, doing freelance work in your industry or putting your home up for rent on Airbnb when you’re not there.

 - Compare and switch your services.
-From your health insurance to your energy plan, there are plenty of savings to be made by switching.
+From your health insurance to your bank account, there are plenty of savings to be made by switching.

 More guides on Finder